DarssiniRamesh/sda-satellite-link-216445-217126/README.md

 - OpenAPI: http://localhost:3002/openapi.json

 Preview environment:
-- The preview platform may bind the service to port 3012.
-This service now honors any valid PORT value.
+- The preview platform may bind the service to ports 3010–3012.
+This service honors any valid PORT value provided by the orchestrator.
-- Example for preview: `export PORT=3012 && uvicorn main:app --host 0.0.0.0 --port \"$PORT\"`
+- Example for preview: `export PORT=3012 && uvicorn main:app --host 0.0.0.0 --port \"$PORT\"`  # or 3010/3011